YY535/EMG_removing/README.md

 x_orig = x_d + x_r;
 ```

+NB: please make sure you've removed all the previously generated denoing files when you try to redo the denoise.

 This package is entirely based on matlab codes.
 Errors please contact: chen at biologie.uni-muenchen.de